Check PC Hardware Manufacturer & Model via WMIC in CMD

 WMIC get RAM model in CMD

-For a more detailed view of your PC’s hardware, you can use the systeminfo command.
-Type the following command and press Enter:
+For an in-depth look at your PC’s hardware, try the systeminfo command.
+Just type it and press Enter:

 systeminfo